 What is the Four Burners Theory?

-As far as I can tell, the Four Burners Theory originated in this 2009 article in The New Yorker.
-The burners are referring to the burners on a stove.
-“Not a real stove but a symbolic one.”
+As far as I can tell, the Four Burners Theory originated in a 2009 article in The New Yorker.
+The burners are referring to the burners on a stove: “Not a real stove but a symbolic one.”

 Other Interpretations of the Four Burners Theory

 The interesting thing about the Four Burners Theory is that it only includes broad subjects: family, friends, health, and work.
 And, it’s limited to four.